adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 mobile client will have three screens - an entry screen, a task list and a task details page.
 I have mocked these pages up using [MockingBot][2].

+!!! tip "Mock Your App"
-> Mocking your screens before you start coding is a great habit to get into.
+    Mocking your screens before you start coding is a great habit to get into.
     There are some great tools available including free tools like [MockingBot][3].
     Doing mockups before you start coding is a good way to prevent wasted time later on.

 ![Application Mockups for the Task List][img1]